openid/fapi/FAPI_2_0_Attacker_Model.md

 defined.

 ## Authorization
-The FAPI 2.0 Security Profile shall aim to ensure that **no attacker can access protected resources.**
+The FAPI 2.0 Security Profile shall aim to ensure that **no attacker can access protected resources** other than his own.

 The access token is the ultimate credential for access to resources in OAuth.
-Therefore, this security goal is fulfilled if no attacker can successfully obtain and use an access token.
+Therefore, this security goal is fulfilled if no attacker can successfully obtain and use an access token for access to protected resources other than his own.

 ## Authentication

-The FAPI 2.0 Security Profile shall aim to ensure that **no attacker is able to log in at a client under the identity of a user.**
+The FAPI 2.0 Security Profile shall aim to ensure that **no attacker is able to log in at a client under the identity of another user.**

 The ID token is the credential for authentication in OpenID Connect.
-This security goal therefore is fulfilled if no attacker can obtain and use an ID token carrying the identity of a user for login.
+This security goal therefore is fulfilled if no attacker can obtain and use an ID token identifying another user for login.

 ## Session Integrity